TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 14/Matthew 14.2.md

 ---

-and said unto his servants, This is John the Baptist; he is risen from the dead; and therefore do these powers work in him.
+and said to his servants, "This is John the Baptizer.
+He is risen from the dead.
+That is why these powers work in him."